Pavetuf is a range of products designed to support the installation, maintenance and protection of your hard landscaping.

 - Two jointing options and a squeegee to joint paved areas

-- Two high performance cutting blades, one for sandstone and one for porcelain
+- A high performance cutting blade for porcelain

 - Two sealants to help protect paving from staining, each offering a different finish and look